dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

 ------------- XML Files -------------------

 Window->Preferences->Web and XML->XML Files->Source
-(or Window->Preferences->XML Files->Editor, if you can't find it there) Set "Line Width" 100
+(or Window->Preferences->XML->XML Files->Editor, if you can't find it there) Set "Line Width" 100
-Enable "Split Multiple Attributes Each of a New Line" Enable "Indent Using Spaces" with an Indentation Size of 4
+Enable "Split Multiple Attributes Each on a New Line" Enable "Indent Using Spaces" with an Indentation Size of 4

 ------------- Ant Build Files -------------